riverford/objection/README.md

 ;; => #object[java.lang.Thread 0x4242a3db "Thread[Thread-14,5,main]"]
 ```

-n.b You can also pass an alias as `:alias` on when calling `register`, or multiple aliases with `:aliases`.
+n.b You can also pass an alias via `:alias` when calling `register`, or multiple aliases with `:aliases`.

 Most functions can take an id, alias or object instance interchangeably, e.g